 On my identity and heritage: Latinx heritage means respecting one’s traditions and culture.
 It means respecting other’s traditions and culture, not just Latinx’s.
 Latinx heritage means to respect all who are different.
 We are all the same.
 We are no better than anyone else.

-On highlighting Latinx history, culture, and experiences in lessons: I use my own traditions and Latin culture.
+On highlighting Latinx and Hispanic history, culture, and experiences in lessons: I use my own traditions and Latin culture.
 For example, my Day of the Dead resource is all about what I’ve learned from my mother and grandma.
 Those [pictures included in the resource] are actual pictures of my family’s altars and traditions.
 I also encourage all of my students to share out their home traditions and I include them in my classroom lessons.
 We have multicultural days in our school to promote diversity and culture.
 I’ll also be teaching about Cesar Chavez, Frida Kahlo, Dolores Huerta, along with other popular Latin-American heroes and famous people.

 On building inclusive classroom communities: I’m doing a daily social-emotional lesson, and in it, it is my hope to include a lesson of love, respect, trust, and admiration among all the friends in our class.
 I want everyone to know that our differences are beautiful.